phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 ## Events and custom execution

-Event are used internally when you enable integration with MicroProfile Metrics, MicroProfile OpenTracing and Bean Validation, but you can also take part in these events.
+Events are used internally when you enable integration with MicroProfile Metrics, MicroProfile OpenTracing and Bean Validation, but you can also take part in these events.
 These are all CDI Events and can be used with the `@Observes` annotation.

 ### While building the schema